my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 This optional property can be used to set the device `name` property shown in the Remote Manager dashboard and device page.

+Note that if enabled, this will set the `name` property of the device only once, when the device is created on the server when the initial connection is made.
-Note that if enabled, this will cause the device name property to be set every time `WebTunnelAgent` connects to the Remote Manager, therefore overwriting any changes made in the Remote Manager's web interface, shell or API.
+Further changes to the device name have to be made directly on the Remote Manager web interface, or through its API.

 You can specify a name, or use a configuration variable like `${system.nodeName} `or refer to an environment variable like `${system.env.HOSTNAME}`.

-#### webtunnel.version
+#### webtunnel.deviceVersion

 This optional property can be used to set the device `version` property shown in the Remote Manager device page (and optionally dashboard, if configured).